 Providing Unnecessary Medical Services

 Health insurance programs like Medicare and Medi-Cal can only reimburse procedures or expenses that are medically necessary.
-Therefore, any suggested test, procedure, imaging, or other medical processes that aren’t minimally related to your condition violates healthcare insurance rules.
+Therefore, any suggested test, procedure, imaging, or other medical processes that are not minimally related to your condition violates healthcare insurance rules.

 Failure to Accurately Charge Patients for their Prescription

 Inaccurate patient prescription occurs when offering customers discounts for their prescription while charging the government or a private healthcare insurance program the full price.
+The pharmacy pockets the difference from what they receive from the patient’s insurance provider or government program.
 This is a serious violation of healthcare insurance programs and can lead to a successful False Claim Act case against the pharmacy in question.
 Under these rules, a pharmacy should charge insured patients with the fair market value of the drug, which is similar to the charges made to all customers.

 Allowing Staff and Nurses to Perform Examinations

 Medicare and Medicaid allow specific medical procedures to be performed by a doctor.
 However, nurses and other office staff cannot handle routine outpatient procedures while billing the government for the cost of a doctor’s time to perform that specific work.
+Although the patient may receive the medical procedure, the fraudulent act is done when the government is billed at the doctor’s billing rate.
 This is regarded as a false claim and presents a real danger to patients when handled by undertrained or inexperienced staff.

 Upcoding is probably the most common form of healthcare fraud.
 It involves billing for a service that a doctor didn’t provide or more than the actual cost of the service.
 If you note suspicious charges that are not aligned to your actual visit, there are possibilities that your doctor is engaging in upcoding.